RLoris/lib-ng-opendraw/ng-opendraw/projects/ng-opendraw/README.md

 # Opendraw

 Opendraw is an angular component that manipulates the canvas for drawing content across all devices.
 It supports touch/pen/mouse devices.
+It uses pointerEvent to detect the device.

 # Demo